 So what’s the difference with managed hosting?
 Managed hosting babysits servers for you.
 Software is updated and the servers are maintained so you don’t have to worry about it.
 Security is usually a focus and sweeps are performed.
 Typically, additional services will include quality support, automatic site backups, WordPress core updates, and in some cases, may even include plugin updates.
 When you go with a managed solution, you’re getting a lot of help for the money, and to me it’s absolutely worth it.

 Still not sold on managed, dedicated hosting?
-WP Site Care has an article on performance for shared hosting companies you can take a look at for performance.
-I’ve also heard a lot of good things about A Small Orange for shared hosting.
+WP Site Care has an article on performance for shared hosting companies you can take a look at.
 Have other suggestions you’ve enjoyed using?
 Tell us in the comments!

 Looking for some more information on WordPress hosting services?
 Check out these resources: